SHARE

 • Butter.
 I like to use unsalted.
 You can sub with vegan butter for vegan option.
 Always softened at room temp for the perfect whip!

-• Red Food Coloring – The color agent that adds the beautiful redness to Red Velvet.
-Vegan-friendly for that option.
+• Red food coloring – The color agent that adds the beautiful redness to Red Velvet.

 • Vanilla extract.
 This complements the flavors.